Claimed

 About Villa Kali Ma Outpatient Treatment for Women

-Just 5 miles from the I-5 freeway in Carlsbad, Villa Kali Ma treats women facing trauma, addiction, and mental health challenges through outpatient care, including partial hospitalization (PHP), intensive outpatient therapy (IOP), and outpatient therapy (OP).
+Just 5 miles from the I-5 freeway in San Diego, Villa Kali Ma treats women facing trauma, addiction, and mental health challenges through outpatient care, including partial hospitalization (PHP), intensive outpatient therapy (IOP), and outpatient therapy (OP).
 With flexible options and available housing, the program helps women stay engaged in work, school, or caregiving while building a strong foundation for long-term recovery in a supportive, coastal setting.

 Read More